Earn your M.A. in Communication

 The M.A. in Communication is a 36-credit, on-campus program in which students develop critical communication skills associated with human interaction and research practices in ways that are grounded in theory and can be immediately applied in practice.
 Students utilize state-of-the-art technology and sharpen their communication competencies and knowledge base in a dynamic and highly interactive environment reflecting real-world scenarios.

-The M.A. in Communication offers two tracks of study: Digital Communication and Communication Technologies, or Communication in Organizations.
+The M.A. in Communication offers three focused areas of study: Digital Communication and Communication Technologies, Public Relations, and Communication in Organizations.

 In addition to core courses of study and relevant electives, a unique portfolio course assists students in transitioning from graduate studies to an employment opportunity or toward further study.

 Applications are reviewed on a rolling basis and can be completed entirely online.
 For priority review and consideration for a scholarship, submit your application and supporting materials by: